shorebirdtech/website/src/pages/jobs.md

 attend meetups or fly to visit customers.
 Engineers aren't expected to attend any meetings, Eric has several customer meetings a week (and sometimes per day).

-## The problem

-Today, businesses write the same app at least twice at 2x the necessary costs, with redundant code-bases, teams, bug lists.
-Flutter has proven that high-quality multi-platform is possible.
-However, adopting Flutter can be challenging since the default offerings from Google are sometimes an ill fit or incomplete for non-Google teams.
-Shorebird is filling in the gaps businesses need to be successful with Flutter development, starting with code push.

-## Building the Flutter Company

-We aspire to be "the Flutter company".
-That means building an economic entity whose success is tied to Flutter, to finally help the world stop writing everything twice.

-Google has been great to Flutter, but Flutter within Google is bound by Google's own incentives, which don't always align with that of Flutter's millions of customers outside of Google.
-We're trying to build a company whose success is aligned with the success of the businesses and developers using Flutter.
-A company trusted to provide high quality services around Flutter, and eventually fund the development of Flutter itself, if necessary.

-If we're successful, Shorebird will eventually be synonymous with Flutter.
-We hope to support every one of the millions of Flutter developers and the businesses behind them.

 ## Learn more

 We're a default-public organization, we operate on a [public